 - Addition of lighting – increases visibility as well as raises the level of psychological deterrent.

-- Signage – installed along the fence line, signs are important to indicate private secured areas; violators may be subject to arrest, and possibly noting the presence of alarms and monitoring systems.
+- Signage – installed along the fence line, signs are important to indicate private secured areas; violators may be subject to arrest and possibly noting the presence of alarms and monitoring systems.

 Improper material or installation can have a dramatic effect on the required security.
 It is important to verify that project materials are in compliance with the contract specifications and that the fence has been installed properly.
-Procurement or facility managers may want to consider a mandatory requirement of their reviewing material certifications and shop drawings prior to start of the project.
+Procurement or facility managers may want to consider a mandatory requirement of their reviewing material certifications and shop drawings prior to the start of the project.
 This will ensure that proper products will be installed, and that specific installation guidelines have been provided.
 CLFMI offers a Field Inspection Guide document to assist in this process.

 Reference is made to various fence specifications; complete information can be obtained be contacting the following: